Halls Family Dentistry

 First, Dr. Huang performs a comprehensive dental exam, which may include X-rays and an evaluation of your teeth, tongue, and airway.
 Then, she makes digital or physical impressions of your teeth, which she sends to a lab to make the appliance.

 Once the appliance is made, you return to the office so Dr. Huang can make any necessary adjustments to ensure a proper fit.
 During this visit, she teaches you how to use and care for your new oral appliance.

-If you’re looking for a dentist that’s qualified to provide oral appliance therapy for sleep apnea, call Halls Family Dentistry or book an appointment online today.
+If you’re looking for a dentist that’s qualified to provide oral appliance therapy for sleep apnea, call Halls Family Dentistry.